ART & ABOUT - AUTUMN 2018

 Tuesday 11 September

-Murray Edwards College is one of two womens' colleges in Cambridge and home to the New Hall Art Collection, one of the world's largest collections of womens' art.
+Murray Edwards College is one of three womens' colleges in Cambridge and home to the New Hall Art Collection, one of the world's largest collections of womens' art.
 This special study morning will put both the college and the art collection in context.

 Debbie Macklin, Green Badge Guide and New Hall Alumna, will be joining us to tell the surprising, shocking and sometimes funny story of how women made their mark on the history of Cambridge University.
 She will introduce us to a selection of remarkable characters, key events and significant places from this ongoing story.
 Sarah Burles will then lead a tour of the college's remarkable art collection which was started in the 1990s and now includes work by Barbara Hepworth, Maggie Hambling, Eileen Cooper and Tracey Emin.